hvesalai/emacs-scala-mode/README.md

               "Charlie" )
 ```

-When the variable is set to nil, the same will be as:
+When the variable is set to *nil*, the same will be as:

 ```
 val x = equals(List(1,2,3) map (x =>